Performance & UX

 Check:

-• Is the first screen readable on a phone?
+• Is the headline and value prop readable on a phone without pinching or zooming?

-• Does the form remain usable on smaller screens?
+• Does the form remain simple and usable on smaller screens?

-• Do sticky elements block the CTA or proof?
+• Do sticky headers or footers block the CTA or key proof points?

-• Does social proof collapse cleanly on mobile?
+• Does social proof (like logo walls) collapse cleanly without breaking the layout?

 10. Speed and perceived quality